 16) Featured Snippets in Google Search

-The evolution of SEO is one of the major shifts in recent years.
-With the growth of mobile and voice search, people are changing how they use search engines like Google.
+The evolution of SEO is one of the significant shifts in recent years.
+With mobile and voice search growth, people are changing how they use search engines like Google.
 Being number one in SERPs is no longer necessarily your business's goal - being found through "on-SERP" information means you can get what they need without clicking.

-Featured Snippets and other “on SERP'' information mean that you don't need to click through anymore - it's right there on the Google search results page!
-For example, my website won feature snippets for the keyword "Nicknames in Spanish'' and it gets about 40k monthly pageviews, and the best part is that my website has not that many backlinks or domain authority, so you don't need to be a top-tier brand to rank your keywords for feature snippets!
+Featured Snippets and other "on SERP" information mean you no longer need to click through - it's on the Google search results page!
+For example, my website won feature snippets for the keyword "Nicknames in Spanish," and it gets about 40k monthly pageviews.
+The best part is that my website has fewer backlinks or domain authority, so you don't need to be a top-tier brand to rank your keywords for feature snippets!

 Connor Ondriska, Co-founder & CEO, SpanishVIP

-If you're interested in discussing your current inbound marketing strategy and how you can start to improve your results, we invite you to schedule an inbound marketing consultation.
+If you're interested in discussing your current inbound marketing strategy and how to improve your results, we invite you to schedule an inbound marketing consultation.